Reading:

 evening if there is enough demand.

-drop your lowest quiz grade; no make-up quizzes will be given, so don't be late for class on quiz days.
+make-up quizzes will be given, so don't be late (even by 2-3 minutes)

 Currently no midterm is planned.
 A (comprehensive) final exam will be